 Interface configuration files are a special class of supplemental files.
 They are saved in separate files with the .cfg extension.
 You may have more than one of these interface files if you use multiple host connections.

-For details on the locations of these files, see Installing Rumba.
+For details on the locations of these files, see Installing Rumba+ on page 24.

 The supplemental files and their default extensions are: